 - Will not use the Diocese to bring financial advantage to him/herself or his/her business e.g. by directly selling his/her own company’s products or services

 - Will ensure that any Diocesan activities involving vulnerable people outside the normal activities are agreed and approved by the Ruling Bishop or Senior Cleric in advance

-Remembers at all times that interactions between him/herself and vulnerable parishioners must be such that no reasonable person observing that interaction could construe its nature as abusive
+- Will remember at all times that interactions between him/herself and vulnerable parishioners must be such that no reasonable person observing that interaction could construe its nature as abusive.

 5.0 The Diocesan procedures for dealing with suspected abuse of trust by staff members/volunteers

 5.1 When dealing with issues concerning abuse of trust, the Ruling Bishop or his authorised representative must remember that the welfare of the children, young people and vulnerable adults participating in the Diocesan life is paramount, but that the Diocese also has a responsibility to ensure that volunteers and staff are treated fairly and with respect.
 This procedure is designed to meet both those objectives.

 5.2 The term “Vulnerable Person Representative” is used in the following procedure to indicate the appropriate person to represent The Diocese.
 This may be the Ruling Bishop or his appointed representative.

 5.3 The term “Support worker” is used in the following procedure to indicate the appropriate person responsible for the welfare for the vulnerable person in question.
 This may be a Churchwarden, the Head Sister, or a Trustee.